Estimates suggest a significant number of new bladder cancer cases in men in 2022.

 Low-grade bladder cancer indicates that the cancer cells resemble your normal cells to some extent.
 Low-grade bladder cancer can be easier to treat and isn’t as quickly growing.

-High-grade bladder cancer indicates that the cancer cells don’t resemble your normal, healthy cells.
+High-grade bladder cancer is characterized by cancer cells that differ from normal cells.
 These types of cancer cells are more aggressive and may spread more easily to other organs and your lymph nodes.
 Advanced bladder cancer (stage IV) indicates the cancer has spread to the lymph nodes or other organs that aren’t close to your bladder.

 Signs and symptoms of bladder cancer